Ali1/Plex-Listen-and-WOL-for-Raspbian/README.md

 Change ```conf.mac``` to the mac address of the PC to wake up.

 ## TO DO
-1. Turn Plex off and just touch it on and off occasionally
-2. Sniffer to just sniff what's coming to itself.
+1. Sniffer to just sniff what's coming to itself.
 Alternatively sniff the network without installing Plex on Pi
-3. Pushbullet notifcation when action takes place and/or other logging
+2. Pushbullet notifcation when action takes place and/or other logging
-4. Sleep after WOL
+3. Sleep after WOL